evilthreads669966/BootLaces/README.md

   - within WorkScheduler.use scope you have access to scheduling functions that have a receiver type of Worker
     - This allows you to use your worker(s) instance(s) to call schedule<TIME> on your worker
 9. Schedule your worker inside of WorkScheduler.use scope
-  - you can pass two arguments to your worker's many available KTX schedule functions
+  - you can pass four arguments to your worker's many available KTX schedule functions
+    - surviveReboot
+      - allows the worker to survive the phone rebooting
+    - precision
+      - ensures the worker executes at the exact time scheduled.
+        - not using precision allows for the operating system to only execute the worker when there are not too many workers in the background.
     - repeating
       - sets whether the worker should be scheduled to repeat everytime the specified time passes
 	- it's default value is false so you don't have to opt out of repeating